-Paris Saint Germain v Reims
+Ramos scores first PSG goal in Reims win

 Post update

-Sergio Ramos (Paris Saint Germain) wins a free kick in the defensive half.
+Danilo Pereira (Paris Saint Germain) wins a free kick in the defensive half.

 Post update